pietrodimaggio/katacoda-scenarios/quicktest/step2.md

 4- See the deployment state
 `kubectl get deployments`{{execute}}

-5- See the deployment state
-`kubectl get deployments`{{execute}}

-6- Expose your nginx by LoadBalancer.
-Now the nginx pool run inside the cluster and is not reachable from the outside.
+5- Expose your nginx by LoadBalancer.
+Now the nginx pod instances run inside the cluster on port 80 and are not reachable from the outside.
-Create a service LoadBalancer to expose the nginx.
+Create a service LoadBalancer to expose the nginx pool.
 `kubectl expose deployment nginx-deployment --type=LoadBalancer`{{execute}}

-Now the Kubernetes service nginx-deployment is balancing request between the pods pool
+Now the Kubernetes service nginx-deployment is balancing request on the pods instances

-7- Check your service LoadBalancer by
+6- Check your service LoadBalancer by
 `kubectl get service`{{execute}}

 You'll get something like the following: